-What are some examples of the type of experience you’re looking for from applicants?
+What are some examples of the type of experience you look for from applicants?

 As we’ve said, this is an entry level scheme, aimed at people who are not currently earning a substantial proportion of their income from working in audio.
-However, we are looking for people who can demonstrate their passion for audio, through things they have made or worked on.
+However, we look for people who can demonstrate their passion for audio, through things they have made or worked on.